vitest-dev/vitest/docs/advanced/api/vitest.md

 function mergeReports(directory?: string): Promise<TestRunResult>
 ```

-Merge reports from multiple runs located in the specified directory (`--merge-reports` if not specified).
+Merge reports from multiple runs located in the specified directory (value from `--merge-reports` if not specified).
 This value can also be set on `config.mergeReports` (by default, it will read `.vitest-reports` folder).

 Note that the `directory` will always be resolved relative to the working directory.